AlanBinu007/spotify-clone/README.md

 ## Steps to run in your machine

-Go to https://developer.spotify.com/ and create your app and copy thar secret Id to your app
+Go to https://developer.spotify.com/ and create your app and copy that secret Id to your app

 #### Run the following commands
 ```